 8. The ignition interlock device must be capable of random re-testing.
 After passing the test and upon restarting the engine, the device shall require a second random test within 5 to 15 minutes.
 Third and subsequent retests shall be required at random intervals between 15 and 45 minutes from the previously requested test for the duration of travel.
 During the running retests, the retest set point shall be the same as the startup set point.
 In order to alert the driver that a retest is required a warning light, tone or both shall be activated inside the passenger compartment of the vehicle.
 The driver will then have 6 minutes to retest.
 If the engine is intentionally or accidentally shutdown after or during the warning but before retesting, the retest clock shall not be reset.
-The failure to take a retest shall be recorded in the data storage system as a violation and the failure to successfully complete a retest shall cause the device to prevent normal operation of the vehicle.
+The failure to take a retest shall be recorded in the data storage system as a violation and the failure to successfully complete a retest shall cause the device to prevent normal operation of the motor vehicle by activating an audible signal inside the passenger compartment of the vehicle.
 Three (3) of such failures will cause the vehicle to enter into an early recall condition.